 SOC 235.
 Social Psychology.
 Examines advanced social psychology.
 Focuses on symbolic interactionism, ethnomethodology and other recent developments in sociological social psychology, phenomenology, humanistic social psychology and critical reflexive sociology.
 Prerequisite: Open to classified graduate students in sociology, all others by instructor permission only.
-3 units.
+Units: 3.0.

 SOC 238.
 Environmental Sociology.
 Examines the complex relationship between human society and its surrounding environment.
 Theoretical perspectives are complemented by empirical research on environmental issues.
 Special attention is given to issues relating to the local and regional California environment.
 Analyzes environmental issues in a global context.
-3 units.
+Units: 3.0.

 SOC 240.
 Seminar: Sociological Theory.
 Analyzes and critiques terms and issues in social and sociological theory including levels of social reality and differing perspectives - positivism, idealism, realism, post-modernism, feminism, etc. Prerequisite: Classified graduate status in sociology; all others by instructor permission only.
-3 units.
+Units: 3.0.

 SOC 255.
 Social Research in Crime and Deviance.
 Comprehensively reviews and evaluates major sociological theories of crime and deviance, methods of studying crime and deviance, current empirical research in crime and deviance, empirical testing of sociological explanations of crime and deviance, and empirical evaluation of crime and deviance control policy.
-3 units.
+Units: 3.0.

 SOC 260.
 Contemporary Issues of the Middle East and North Africa.
 Discusses in-depth several contemporary issues such as the political dimension of Islam, population growth and food security, oil and development, regional conflict, national integration and forces of modernization, etc. The selection of the topics will depend on current events.
-3 units.
+Units: 3.0.

 SOC 265.
 Race and Ethnic Relations.
 Examines the social constructs of race and ethnicity as "central organizing principles" in the making and development of our modern world, particularly in the U.S., and how they have interacted with class and gender to create and maintain cultural and material social inequalities.
 Evaluates competing and complementary theoretical frameworks explaining how race and ethnicity affect individual and group social-structural location (e.g., class position, educational attainment, and political power).
-3 units.
+Units: 3.0.

 SOC 266.
 Sociology of the Family.
 Sociologically examines the family, with an emphasis on the contemporary American family.
 The numerous stages and variations of the family life cycle will be considered, with an emphasis on changes and the causes and consequences of the changes.
 Prerequisite: Classified graduate status or instructor permission.
-3 units.
+Units: 3.0.

 SOC 295.
 Internship and Fieldwork.
 Supervised internship and fieldwork experience in a variety of settings: (1) public or private agencies in the Sacramento community, (2) ethnic and/or minority communities, and (3) educational institutions including area community colleges and universities.
-Supervision is provided by authorized persons in the field and collaborative supervision is provided by sociology faculty at CSUS.
+Supervision is provided by authorized persons in the field and collaborative supervision is provided by sociology faculty at Sacramento State.
 Prerequisite: Instructor permission.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit / No Credit.
+Units: 1.0-3.0.

 SOC 296.
 Experimental Offerings in Sociology.
 Intended to integrate areas of specialization in sociology.
 Content determined by needs and interests of those enrolled.
-Prerequisite: Open to classified graduate students in sociology, all others by instructor permission.
-2-3 units.
+Prerequisites: Open to classified graduate students in sociology, all others by instructor permission.
+Units: 2.0-3.0.

 SOC 299.
 Special Problems.
 Individual projects or directed reading.
 Note: Open only to students who appear competent to carry on individual work.
 Admission requires approval of the sponsor of the project and the Department Chair.
-1-3 units.
+Graded: Graded (CR/NC Available).
+Units: 1.0-3.0.

 SOC 500.
 Culminating Experience.
 Completion of a thesis or a project.
 Thesis: the 6 unit master's thesis requirement must be completed under the direction of the student's thesis committee.
 Project: the 6 unit project requirement must be completed under the direction of the student's project committee.
-Graded Credit/ No Credit.
-3-6 units.
+Graded: Thesis in Progress.
+Units: 3.0-6.0.